ziglang/zig/README.md

 ## Planned Features

- * Completely compatible with C libraries with no wrapper necessary.
  * In addition to creating executables, creating a C library is a primary use case.
 You can export an auto-generated .h file.
  * Generics so that one can write efficient data structures that work for any